 Don’t panic if your child tells you that they want to live with their other parent when they get older.
 Remember that a child’s opinion about where they want to live is just one factor helping the judge decide what is in that child’s best interest.
 Older children’s opinions can carry more weight but are still not a trump card.

 If you find yourself in a situation where your child either wants to live with you or doesn’t want to live with you anymore, schedule a consultation to see how we can help.
-You can call us at 972.529.2889; email us at email@example.com; or, schedule a consultation here.
+You can call us at 972.529.2889 or drop us an email us at firstname.lastname@example.org.